-After that, you can use the Export command from within Outlook Express or Windows Mail to get your messages into Outlook.
-From there, you can backup your pst-file on the old machine and restore it on the new machine.
+After that, you can use the Export command from within Outlook Express or Windows (Live) Mail to get your messages into Outlook.
+From there, you can backup your pst-file on the old computer and restore it on the new computer.

 Use the export option within Outlook Express or Windows (Live) Mail to export your emails to Outlook.